miladimos/laravel-filemanager/CONTRIBUTING.md

 ## free feel to Contribute

-fork , new branch,  change, pull request
+fork , new branch,  write your ideas, pull request 😎